Warren: I’m not afraid of anyone, including Trump

 “I’m not afraid of anyone, and certainly not Donald Trump,” Warren said.

-Warren discussed that, as well as health care, economic and agricultural issues in an interview with the Des Moines Bureau ahead of her campaign event in Davenport Sunday.
+Warren discussed that, as well as health care, economic and agricultural issues in an interview with the Times Bureau ahead of her campaign event in Davenport, Sunday.
 She also held events Sunday in Cedar Rapids and Iowa City.

 Warren said she is confident her populist economic message will be well-received in Iowa, which swung significantly from Democratic President Barack Obama in 2012 to Trump in 2016.